Handbook of Developmental Cognitive Neuroscience

-The publication of the second edition of this handbook testifies to the rapid evolution of developmental cognitive neuroscience as a distinct field.
-Brain imaging and recording technologies, along with well-defined behavioral tasks—-the essential methodological tools of cognitive neuroscience—are now being used to study development.
-Technological advances have yielded methods that can be safely used to study structure-function relations and their development in children's brains.
+The publication of this handbook testifies to the rapid growth of developmental cognitive neuroscience as a distinct field.
+Brain imaging and recording technologies, along with well-defined behavioral tasks—the essential methodological tools of cognitive neuroscience—are now being used to study development.
+Whereas earlier methodologies allowed scientists to study only adult brains, recent technological advances have yielded methods that can be safely used to study structure-function relations and their development in children's brains.
 These new techniques combined with more refined cognitive models account for the progress and heightened activity in developmental cognitive neuroscience research.

-"The Handbook of Developmental Cognitive Neuroscience is a state-of-the-art primer on this rapidly developing branch of neuroscience.
+The Handbook of Developmental Cognitive Neuroscience is a state-of-the-art primer on this rapidly developing branch of neuroscience.
 You can consider it your one-stop source on developmental cognitive neuroscience.
-The short, readable chapters by top researchers integrate previous research on topics, highlight key concepts, and outline outstanding issues."
+The short, readable chapters by top researchers integrate previous research on topics, highlight key concepts, and outline outstanding issues.